Qi Gong and Movement Resources

 Learning to feel your body, to care for it well, and to move with awareness is both innate to the human organism, and a skill that can take time, patience, and dedication to cultivate.
 Martial arts, qigong, and other forms of movement like yoga and dance, can all be vehicles to help us reconnect with our bodies.

 There are many other practices like Alexander Technique, Feldenkrais method, or Somatic Experience that support healing in the body.
-Below are some additional books I recommend for those interested in exploring this aspect of contemplative practice:
+Below are some additional books I recommend for those interested in exploring this aspect of contemplative practice.
+If you are looking for a trauma healing therapist, check out my referrals page or search the Somatic Experiencing Practitioner Directory.

-In an Unspoken Voice: How the Body Releases Trauma and Restores Goodness, by Peter Levine,
+In an Unspoken Voice: How the Body Releases Trauma and Restores Goodness, by Peter Levine (bookshop link)